aaabdelaziz/Python/MyPythonCourse/README.md

 ![Python for Beginners](./MyPythonCourse.png)

 ## 📂 Repository Structure
+There are 3 Modules in the course:

+1- Basic Module:
 - `week1.1_basics.python` – Introduction to Python syntax and variables
 - `week1.2_control_flow.python` – If/else, loops, and logical conditions
 - `week1.3_functions.python` – Defining and calling functions